Peer Review Process

 1.1.
 Authors submit their manuscripts.

 1.2.
-To preserve anonymity, all identifying information (e.g., names, affiliations, acknowledgments) is removed from the file.
+To preserve anonymity, all identifying information (e.g., names, affiliations, and acknowledgments) must be removed from the manuscript file.

 2. Initial Editorial Screening

 2.1.
-The Editorial Board checks the manuscript for:
+The Editorial Board screens the manuscript for:

 2.2.
-Manuscripts not meeting basic standards may be desk-rejected
+Manuscripts not meeting these basic standards will be subject to desk rejection.

 3. Assignment

 3.2.
-Reviewers receive a blinded version of the manuscript
+Reviewers receive a de-identified version of the manuscript.

 3.3.
 Reviewers with conflicts of interest are excluded.